e2b-dev/E2B/README.md

 You receive the `stderr`, `stdout`, and the information about the code execution from the `onStderr`, `onStdout`, and `onStateChange` handlers that you can pass to the `Session` constructor inside the `codeSnippet` object.

-There can be only **one running code snippet at the same time** — you can stop the one that is currently running by calling `session.codesnippet.stop`.
+There can be only **one running code snippet at the same time** — you can stop the one that is currently running by calling `session.codeSnippet.stop`.

 ```ts
 await session.codeSnippet.run('echo 2')